acmei/Guide-for-Transplants/transplant_guide.md

 Info about ID

 **Capitol Hill**
 Known as the most LGBT friendly neighborhood.
 Tons of cool shops and restaurants.
 Likely to be a bit obnoxious on weekend nights.
 Very expensive in terms of housing.
 Expect to pay about $2000/month for a one bedroom apartment.
+Hard to find parking and if your building has a parking lot or garage, expect to pay more for it.
+A good neighborhood for someone who likes to be right in the middle of it all.

   - *Tacos Chukis | 219 Broadway E (Upstairs)*  _once you're here_
     Best tacos!
 And cheap!
 Totally has that delicious hole-in-the-wall vibe.